Size6-8 inches (15-20 cm)

 HabitatLagoons and seaward reefs

 - Displays a range of colors from olive to red, brown and even yellow; generally darker dorsally.

 - Has a distinctive dark ring extending around and behind the eyes.

 - Diet consists of shrimp, small fishes, crab and other crustaceans.

-- Occurs in the Indo-Pacific from East Africa to the Hawaiian Islands, Line Islands, and Mangaréva Islands, north to Southern Japan, south to Australia and Rapa, and throughout Micronesia.
+- Occurs in the Indo-Pacific from East Africa to the Hawaiian Islands, Line Islands, and Mangaréva Islands, Southern Japan, Australia and Rapa, and throughout Micronesia.

 - Found in lagoons and seaward reefs at depths of about 3-110 feet (1-33 m).

-- A sequential hermaphrodite: female may change gender and become male.
+- A sequential hermaphrodite: females may change gender and become male.

-- Male is territorial and maintains a harem of numerous females.
+- Males are territorial and maintain a harem of numerous females.

 - Spawning occurs at dusk.